This chapter will provide a cursory overview of Ithkuil’s phonology, orthography, and morphology.

 A language’s phonotactics are its rules regarding the permitted combinations of phonemes when building a syllable or word.
 These rules are why English permits hypothetical words like sprelch or phlarkle but not words like gvadp or nguhd.

-The phonotactic rules of Ithkuil are described here.
+The phonotactic rules of Ithkuil are described here (it is not yet necessary to review it).

 A morphology, in respect to phonology, is the system in which languages use its phonemes to form morphemes, or minimal units with meaning, and how these morphemes grammatically synthesize into words.